gentoo/dlang/README.md

 It advertizes compiler specific variables and paths to D ebuilds.

 ### Q & A
+  Q: Why does DMD have a circular dependency upon itself?
+  A: Starting with version 2.068 parts of DMD became self-hosting and require an
+     installed D compiler.
+You can temporarily pick a compatible GDC or LDC version or DMD 2.067, the last C++ based version through the respective USE flag to bootstrap DMD 2.068 and later.

   Q: Why are D libraries not installed in their default locations?
   A: D compilers have ABIs that are incompatible with each other.
 This means
      either sticking to one compiler for anything D, or to change the default